alexlobera/leanjs_OLD_NX/src/pages/blog/server-side-rendering-ssr-made-easy-react.md

 The question that remains to me is, if I use After.js, can I change in the future React Router 4 for another router if I need to?
 Or I will need to create another framework?
 Maybe the final.js?

-### Tools over frameworks
+### Library over frameworks

-I prefer to stay at the level of abstraction of the tool.
+I prefer to stay at the level of abstraction of the library.
 It gives me the oportunity to understand more concrete cases that I can use effectively and optimize.
-Also being at the level of abstraction of the tool makes it easier to adapt to change, which I think it's very important in the hectic tech industry.
+Also being at the level of abstraction of the library makes it easier to adapt to change, which I think it's very important in the hectic tech industry.

-There are more tools than frameworks, and tools don't have consistent documentation across them.
-I think being at the level of abstraction of the tool requires more dedication, and maybe not everyone has the motivation to it.
+There are more libraries than frameworks, and libraries don't have consistent documentation across them.
+I think being at the level of abstraction of the library requires more dedication, and maybe not everyone has the motivation to it.
 Therefore, it might be a personal decision.

 Another important factor to consider is your & your team's experience and knowledge.
-Maybe it doesn't work for you to use the right tools for the right problem if your team doesn't have enough time to master the tools.
+Maybe it doesn't work for you to use the right libraries for the right problem if your team doesn't have enough time to master the libraries.
 I'm biased, but in such case, I'd empower the team with high-quality intensive training such us ours :)

 ## Conclusion